DavidLiedle/wsapi-sdk-php/README.md

 4. Include api.weathersource.sdk/sdk/weathersource_api.sdk.php in your application
 5. Use the SDK at will

-To acquire valid credentials, please contact Dave Smith at <dave@weathersource.com>.
-Eventually, you will be able to sign up for an API account directly at <http://weathersource.com>, but this is not currently available.
+To acquire valid credentials, sign up for an API account directly at <http://weathersource.com>

 Weather_Source_API_Requests class